integralfx/MemTestHelper/DDR4 OC Guide.md

 8. Set `tRC = tRP + tRAS`.
 Increase if unstable.
    * tRC is only available on AMD and some Intel UEFIs.
-   * On Intel UEFIs, tRC does seem to be affected by tRP and tRAS, even if it is hidden.
+   * tRC as a timing is only aviable on AMD.
+On Intel this timing is not used so the effective tRC is tRAS + tRP or tRCD + tRTP + tRP, depending on which is higher.
+Due to this there can be many cases where stability issues are encountered due to the effective tRC being too low, as shown in the following images.
      * (1) [tRP 19 tRAS 42](https://i.imgur.com/gz1YDcO.png) - fully stable.
      * (2) [tRP 19 tRAS 36](https://i.imgur.com/lHjbLjC.png) - instant error.
      * (3) [tRP 25 tRAS 36](https://i.imgur.com/7c46Qes.png) - stable up to 500%.
-     * In (1) and (3), tRC is 61 and isn't completely unstable.
-However, in (2) tRC is 55 and RAMTest finds an error instantly.
-This indicates that my RAM can do `tRAS = tCL + tRCD(RD) + 2`, but needs tRC higher than `tRP + tRAS`.
-Since tRC is hidden, I need higher tRAS to get higher tRC.
+     * In (1) and (3), effective tRC is 61 and isn't completely unstable.
+However, in (2) effective tRC is 55 and RAMTest finds an error instantly.
+This indicates that my RAM can do 36 tRAS, but needs tRC higher than `tRP + tRAS`.
+Since tRC is non-existent, I need higher tRAS to get higher tRC.

 9. Increase tREFI until it's unstable.
 The binary search method explained in finding the lowest tRFC can also be applied here.
    Otherwise, here are my suggestions: